-The vulnerability of migrant laborers to trafficking schemes is especially disturbing because this population is so sizeable in some regions.
-Three potential contributors can be discerned: 1) Abuse of contracts; 2) Inadequate local laws governing the recruitment and employment of migrant laborers; and 3) The intentional imposition of exploitative and often illegal costs and debts on these laborers in the source country or state, often with the complicity and/or support of labor agencies and employers in the destination country or state.
+The vulnerability of migrant laborers to trafficking schemes is especially disturbing because the population is sizeable in some regions.
+There are three potential contributing factors: (1) abuse of contracts; (2) inadequate local laws governing the recruitment and employment of migrant laborers; and (3) intentional imposition of exploitative and often illegal costs and debts on these laborers in the source country, often with the support of labor agencies and employers in the destination country.

-Some abuses of contracts and hazardous conditions of employment do not in themselves constitute involuntary servitude, though use or threat of physical force or restraint to compel a worker to enter into or continue labor or service may convert a situation into one of forced labor.
-Costs imposed on laborers for the “privilege” of working abroad can place laborers in a situation highly vulnerable to debt bondage.
-However, these costs alone do not constitute debt bondage or involuntary servitude.
-When combined with exploitation by unscrupulous labor agents or employers in the destination country, these costs or debts, when excessive, can become a form of debt bondage.
+Abuses of contracts and hazardous conditions of employment do not in themselves constitute involuntary servitude.
+But the use or threat of physical force or restraint to keep a person working may convert a situation into one of forced labor.
+Costs imposed on laborers for the “privilege” of working abroad can make laborers vulnerable to debt bondage.
+While the costs alone do not constitute debt bondage, when they become excessive and involve exploitation by unscrupulous employers in the destination country, they can lead to involuntary servitude.